 SYSTEM SECURITY, DATA PRIVACY AND DATA PROCESSING

-We mutually acknowledge that an IoT program is a coordinated effort among multiple parties, including not only you and Aeris, but also Device manufacturers, Carriers, cloud storage providers or other Service Providers.
+We mutually acknowledge that an IoT program is a coordinated effort among multiple parties, including not only you and Aeris, but also Device manufacturers, Wireless Providers, and cloud storage or other Service Providers.
 Each entity involved in your IoT program has the principal responsibility to secure those components of the IoT program under its control and to manage access to those components as necessary to protect its systems and to provide for the security and privacy of data in its possession.
 The purposes of this Addendum 1 are:

-- to identify, as between you and us, who has responsibility for providing for the security of various system resources, data and services used in the program for which you will be using Aeris Services, including any resources you use to provide Your Services,
+- to identify, as between you and us, who has responsibility for providing for the security of various system resources, data and services used in the program for which you will be using Aeris Services, including any resources you use to provide Customer Services,

 - to specify the minimum requirements applicable to us for those data and resources that are our responsibility,